 Sometimes you can also take annual leave, depending on your contract.
 Your employer cannot fire you if you have been away for 3 months or less and you provide evidence of your illness or injury.

 You will need to provide reasonable evidence of your illness to your employer, such as a medical certificate.
 This does not need to specify the details of your illness.
 You are also required by law to tell your employer if your condition affects your ability to do your job, or if it will cause health and safety issues for others (for example, if it is unsafe for you to handle machinery because you are taking medication that makes you drowsy).

-If you are away for more than 3 months, you can’t be sacked if you’ve taken paid sick leave.
+If you are away for more than 3 months, you cannot be sacked if you have taken paid sick leave.
 But if you took unpaid sick leave or a combination of paid and unpaid leave for more than 3 months in a year, your employer is entitled to dismiss you.
-If this happens, you can challenge the dismissal if it’s unreasonable.
+If this happens, you can challenge the dismissal if it is unreasonable.
 For more information, visit the Fair Work Ombudsman website.

-If you need advice, speak to Fair Work Australia or your union.
+If you need advice, speak to the Fair Work Ombudsman or your union.

 How your employer can support you

 Some illnesses, like cancer, are considered under law to be a disability.
 Under the Commonwealth Disability Discrimination Act, your employer must make ‘reasonable adjustments’ so you can continue to work.
 These might include: